pananton/busrpc-spec/docs/busrpc.md

 ## Class

-Busrpc *class* is a model representing a set of similarly arranged entities from the API business domain.
-By similar arrangement we mean that all entities modelled by a class have the same format of internal state and expose the same set of operations which can be performed on them.
+Busrpc **class** is a model of a similarly arranged entities from the API business domain.
+By similar arrangement we mean that all entities modelled by a class have the same format of internal state and expose the same set of supported operations, which are called **methods** as it is accepted in OOP.
+All together, class methods form an **interface** of a class.

-Class *object* represents a specific entity and it's state from a set of entities modelled by a class.
-Each object is uniquely identified by an **immutable** *object identifier* throughout the system.
+**Object** of a class represents a concrete entity from the set of modelled entities.
+It is characterized by concrete value of internal state and an immutable **object identifier**, which uniquelly identifies object throughout the system.

-Class *interface* is a set of operations that can be performed on a class objects.
-Following OOP terminology, we will call operations a *methods* in this specification.
-Methods may be associated with class objects or class itself.
-The latter are referred to as *static* methods.

-Method *call* is represented by a network request containing method *parameters* and (optionally) identifier of the object for which method is called.
-After method call is processed, network response containing *return value* or *exception* is sent back to caller.
+Busrpc **method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called.
+Busrpc **method result** is a network response containing either method return value or an exception, which signals abnormal method completion.
 Exact format of this messages is described in the [Protocol](#protocol) section.

 ## Structure